Freight Shipping from Stamford to Atlanta

 How long does freight take from Stamford to Atlanta?

-Standard FTL transit from Stamford to Atlanta is approximately 18 hrs by truck over 1,013 miles.
+Standard FTL transit from Stamford to Atlanta is approximately 18 hrs by truck over 1,013 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Atlanta freight?